DerGuru/The-Resonant/Chapters/P2-14 - Night Measurement.md

 **Got it.** He cupped his hood brim with two fingers.
 The bone path steadied.

-Lightning strobed beyond the warehouses—flash, flash—then a single low roll came late as if someone had forgotten to hit play.
+Lightning strobed beyond the warehouses - flash, flash - then a single low roll came late as if someone had forgotten to hit play.
 Milo’s voice ticked over the line: “Mark.
 T minus zero.
 Next expected natural pair anywhere from 7–23 seconds depending on cell drift.
 After that, chaos.
 On paper.”

 On paper.
 None of them trusted paper tonight.
 They trusted the fact that the rain was not sentimental.